 Elephant move FAQs

-After many years of calling Melbourne Zoo their home, your friendly neighbourhood elephants are upsizing to a new 21-hectare elephant habitat at Werribee Open Range Zoo.
-Below are some frequently asked questions about the herd and their big move!
+After many years of calling Melbourne Zoo their home, your friendly neighbourhood elephants have moved to a brand new habitat at Werribee Open Range Zoo.
+Our dedicated keepers are making sure they're settling in safely - keep a close eye on our social channels to see when you can visit them!

 The move to Werribee Open Range Zoo